elixirschool/elixirschool/en/lessons/phoenix/installing.md

 mix phx.server
 ```

-By default, phoenix applicatons runs at port 4000.
+By default, phoenix applications runs at port 4000.
 If you go to http://localhost:4000, you should see this page

 ![]({% asset hello_phoenix.png @path %})